micmejia/bible-dump/AMPC/Luke/Luke 4.md

-And all spoke well of Him and marveled at the words of grace that came forth from His mouth; and they said, Is not this Joseph's [^n]Son?
+And all spoke well of Him and marveled at the words of grace that came forth from His mouth; and they said, Is not this Joseph's Son?